charredUtensil/groundhog/src/core/architects/README.md

 ### Buildings

 This step is nominally for adding buildings but may also be used to set up other miscellaneous fixed position items such as open cave flags or the camera position, since those tend to be linked with buildings.
-Note the camera position must only be set once, and it should be the spawn cave that does this.
+Note the camera position must only be set once, and it should be the anchor cave that does this.
 When buildings are placed, the architect should also set the building's foundation - it will not happen automatically.

 ### Crystals & Ore